Michael Craig-Martin: An Oak Tree

 In 1973, he exhibited the seminal piece An Oak Tree.
-The work consists of a glass of water standing on a shelf attached to the gallery wall next to which is a text using an argument to explain why it is in fact an oak tree.
+The work consists of a glass of water standing on a shelf attached to the gallery wall, next to which is a text using an argument to explain why it is in fact an oak tree.
 Nevertheless, on one occasion when it was barred by Australian Customs officials from entering the country as vegetation, he was forced to explain it was really a glass of water.
 The work was bought by the National Gallery of Australia in 1977, and the Tate gallery has an artist's copy.

 Young British Artists

 From 1973, Craig-Martin was a tutor at Goldsmiths College and, during the 1980s, was a significant influence on the emerging YBA generation, including Damien Hirst.
 He was also helpful in promoting the Freeze show to established art-world figures.
-In 1995 he curated Drawing the Line: a comprehensive touring exhibition on the history of line drawing for the Southbank Centre, London.
+In 1995, he curated Drawing the Line: a comprehensive touring exhibition on the history of line drawing at the Southbank Centre, London.
 Craig-Martin and his influence were described in an article in the Observer regarding the mentors of British art, entitled Schools of Thought.
 Craig-Martin has been a trustee of the Tate Gallery and is a trustee of the National Art Collections Fund.